Highlights and updates

-In April, a Kaiser Family Foundation analysis estimated that premiums for silver plans would have to rise by 16 percent in South Dakota (in addition to the rate increase that would otherwise apply) if CSRs aren’t funded.
+In April 2017, a Kaiser Family Foundation analysis estimated that premiums for silver plans would have to rise by 16 percent in South Dakota (in addition to the rate increase that would otherwise apply) if CSRs weren’t funded.

 People who receive premium subsidies were largely insulated from the rising premiums, as the premium subsidies grow each year to keep pace with the cost of coverage.
 The subsidy amounts are based on keeping the after-subsidy cost of the second-lowest-cost silver plan (benchmark plan) at an affordable level — but the subsidies can be applied to any metal-level plan).
 And the IRS reduced the percentage of income that people have to pay for the benchmark plan in 2018, which means that net premiums are actually slightly lower in 2018 than they were in 2017 (note that some enrollees may have had to switch plans to see a decrease in net premiums, as the benchmark plan can change from one year to the next).

 91 percent of South Dakota exchange enrollees were receiving premium subsidies in 2017.
 But the other 9 percent — as well as everyone who buys coverage outside the exchange — had to shoulder the full impact of the rate increases for 2018.
 However, since the cost of CSR was added only to silver plans, people who don’t get premium subsidies (and who thus are generally also ineligible for CSR benefits, as those have lower income limits for eligibility) were able to pick non-Silver plans for 2018 and avoid at least the portion of the average rate increase that was added to cover the cost of CSR.

 Rates and carriers for 2017

 Avera and Sanford offered plans on and off the exchange in South Dakota in 2016, and continued to do so in 2017.
 Their average rate increases for 2017 were:

 Both Sanford and Avera had double-digit rate hike percentages for 2016, but they were much smaller than the average rate increases for 2017.